jdc-cunningham/ml-clip-cam/DEVLOG.md

 - [ ] start record, respond to ESP32 display
 - [ ] stop save video
 - [ ] record in 5 minute increments

+1:26 PM

+Ugh... this code is nasty, I don't have a clear plan/vision of what the code should be so I'm just writing stuff down

+Also keep thinking about how I'm pressed for time